tobyzerner/json-api-server/docs/create.md

 ## Implementation

-The Create endpoint requires the resource to implement the `Tobyz\JsonApiServer\Resource\Creatable` interface (which overlaps with the `Updatable` interface).
+The `Create` endpoint requires the resource or collection to implement the `Tobyz\JsonApiServer\Resource\Creatable` interface (which overlaps with the `Updatable` interface).
 The endpoint will: